Ezs377/Programming-notes/Python.md

 4
 5
 ```
 Here, the **iretable** is `listofstuff`.
 It is a list of values, therefore, it is an iretable container that contains multiple values.
 The *iretator* is hidden, and is used by the `for` loop to get to the next item in `listofstuff`.
-There are methods that let you amnually use iretators to craete classes and etc, and you can create your own iretables using classes and iretator methods.
+There are methods that let you manually use iretators to create classes and etc, and you can create your own iretables using classes and iretator methods.
+A great example is making a class that creates your own custom type of data  (e.g. You create a class that classifies emojis as an `emoji` object).
+You then create the *iretator* for a custom **iretable** so you can organize your own object data in any way you want (e.g. You create an **iretable** called `mood` that organizes your `emoji` objects in a list by the expressions on the emoji using your onw custom *iretator*).

 ### File writing:
 First, a variable needs to be allocated to the text file.
 Use `<variable1> = open(<filename>, <option>)`.
 Options include `r`, `w`, `a`, `x`.